 Community infrastructure can have a huge impact on people’s behaviors, attitudes, and habits.
 How can urban planning improve wellbeing, social cohesion and group identity?

-Here are seven behavioral insights for the design of public spaces that may help:
+Summarizing the most prominent literature in this field, here are seven behavioral insights for the design of public spaces that may help:

 - Make it accessible.
 Understand the physical barriers of your beneficiaries.
 For example, consider child friendly facilities to attract more parents, comfortable seating and barrier-free facilities for the elderly to attract large family groups, or improved public transport times to attract more students.

 - Make it safe.
 People avoid situations in which they are confronted with uncertainty and discomfort.
 Plan for areas that are protected from weather conditions and design spaces so that they grant sufficient levels of privacy (might differ across cultures).

 - Make it clean-by-design.
 Litter and waste smells make public spaces unattractive.
 Provide sufficient numbers of litter bins and make them salient (by creating funny bin designs or by using salient stickers on the ground), ensure that waste containers are stored in adequate distance from people (especially during hot seasons), or make it a prerequisite for coffee shop and restaurant operators to employ deposit return schemes.